Kicking Gas with GMC's Hummer EV

 The Lunar Horizon two-tone cabin is rich and luxurious.
 A 13.4-inch infotainment touchscreen sits in the center console, while a 12.3-inch diagonal driver info center offers a digital instrument cluster including everything you need to know about terrain status.
 A 14-speaker Bose sound system will keep you rockin’ while one-pedal driving is basically an enhancement of the regenerative braking system.
 In this mode, when you take your foot off the accelerator, the Hummer comes to a stop by itself.

 The new Hummer is being manufactured at GM’s Detroit-Hamtramck factory, renamed Factory Zero, where GM has pumped $2.2 billion into the mass-production of electric vehicles.
-While the new Hummer is more of a crew cab pickup truck with a five-foot-long bed, an SUV model will follow the truck into production and should be revealed sometime in 2022.
+While the new Hummer is more of a crew cab pickup truck with a five-foot-long bed, an SUV model will follow the truck into production.

 Pricing and Roll-Out

-The Hummer EV will be offered in four variants and will roll-out starting in fall 2021 with the Hummer EV Edition 1, which will go on sale for a suggested price of $112,595.
-This version will include three electric motors as well as Crab Mode and Extract Mode.
-Reservations for the Edition 1 are already closed.
+The Hummer EV was offered in four variants when it rolled out in fall 2021 with the Hummer EV Edition 1 starting at a suggested MSRP of $112,595.
+This version includes three electric motors as well as Crab Mode and Extract Mode.

-The Hummer EV3X will be available in fall 2022, with a three-motor setup, 0-60 mph acceleration in three seconds, and a suggested price of $99,995.
+The Hummer EV3X, with a three-motor setup and 0-60 mph acceleration in three seconds, carries a starting MSRP of $99,995.
 Following that will be the Hummer EV2X, available in spring 2023, with two electric motors and a suggested price of $89,995.
 Last will be the Hummer EV2, available spring 2024, also offering two motors and a suggested price of $79,995.
 All four trim levels are expected to have over 350 miles of range on a full battery pack.

 With the new Ford F-150 Electric and Rivian R1T debuting this year, the stage is set for an array of exciting all-electric pickup trucks to join the EV universe.
-You can find the new all-electric Hummer EV on the GreenCars Marketplace powered by Driveway, or visit https://www.gmc.com/electric-truck/hummer-ev.
+You can compare the all-electric Hummer EV and see how it scores at the GreenCars Buyers Guide, or learn more at www.gmc.com/electric/hummer-ev.